MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/apply-updates.md

 1. The column next to the instance list shows information about your selected instance, including a list of solutions installed there.
 Select the **Manage your solutions** button ![The Manage your solutions button](media/update-manage-button.png "The Manage your solutions button") next to the **Solutions** heading here.
     ![Select the Manage your solutions button](media/update-open-manage-solutions.png "Select the Manage your solutions button")

 1. A list of solutions installed on your selected instance is shown.
-Look in the **Status** column for any solutions that show a value of "Upgrade available." [comment]: <> (Since "Upgrade available" isn't a link or code, the punctuation should go inside the quotation marks.)
+Look in the **Status** column for any solutions that show a value of "Upgrade available."
 The solutions that are relevant for Marketing are "[!INCLUDE[pn-microsoftcrm](../includes/pn-dynamics-365.md)] [!INCLUDE[pn-portals](../includes/pn-portals.md)] – Base Portal" and "[!INCLUDE[pn-voice-of-the-customer-full](../includes/pn-voice-of-the-customer-full.md)]".
 If you have many solutions installed, then use the paging controls at the bottom to check each page for available updates.
     ![Select a solution to update](media/update-select-solution.png "Select a solution to update")

     > [!NOTE]